-Simple two-door, one-room interlocks are familiar to some.
-System complexity increases dramatically as more related doors, screening sensors, connecting rooms are added.
+Simple mantrap door systems are familiar to some.
+System complexity increases dramatically as more related doors, screening sensors, or connecting rooms are added.
 Isotec also designs for automatic security door systems that include card access systems, bio-metrics, etc. that govern the interlocking doors, to ensure compatibility with local building codes.